AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/RefBaseRoleClassPath.md

 RoleRequirementsType.RefBaseRoleClassPath Property
 ==================================================
-AutomationML 2.1 APIGets and sets the RefBaseRoleClassPath attribute of this RoleRequirements object.
+Gets and sets the RefBaseRoleClassPath attribute of this RoleRequirements object.
 The property [RoleReference][1] is equivalent to this.
 For direct RoleClass assignments use [RoleClass][2].

   **Namespace:**  [Aml.Engine.CAEX][3]
   **Assembly:**  AML.Engine (in AML.Engine.dll)